 Babà, a soft, golden pastry dessert soaked in rum sauce, was introduced this summer at Capperi.
 It is said that babà, which is of Polish origin, was a favorite of Napoleon’s brother, who brought his Polish chef along with him when he became King of Naples and Sicily.

 Capperi is conveniently located in the city centre at Rikhardinkatu.
-You can also visit them at their original location in Oulunkylä, a northern suburb of Helsinki.
+You can also visit them at their original location in Oulunkylä or at their new branch in the Mall of Tripla.

 City centre: Rikhardinkatu 2, 00100 Helsinki